 - Effect: Creates a fishy taste

-- My personal rating: ★★★☆☆ (⅗)
+- My personal rating: ★★★☆☆ (3/5)

-Mayonnaise & Black pepper
+Mayonnaise & Black Pepper

-Certainly not traditional, but it's worth a try if you like mayo and pepper or you're not quite used to the taste of natto yet and want a strong flavour to mask the natto a little.
+Certainly not traditional, but it’s worth a try if you like mayo and pepper or you’re not quite used to the taste of natto yet and want a strong flavor to mask it a little.
+Some people even say this way was a game changer and started to like natto since using these toppings.

 - When to add: At the very end